 - AI-Based Insight For Betterment Of Customer Activation

-Nike and avantgarde tech go a few years back together.
+Nike and avantgarde tech go back a few years together.

-As Matt Wujciak of Customer Contact Week Digital writes, health and wellness are becoming more prominent points of interest of millions, consumers everywhere are buying sports equipment like sneakers in increasing volumes.
+As Matt Wujciak of Customer Contact Week Digital writes, health and wellness are becoming more prominent points of interest of millions, and consumers everywhere are buying sports equipment like sneakers in increasing volumes.